intercom/intercom-ios/README.md

 ### Manual Installation

-1. [Download Intercom for iOS](https://github.com/intercom/intercom-ios/archive/master.zip) and use Finder to drag `Intercom.framework` and `Intercom.bundle` into your Xcode project, ticking the "Copy items if needed" checkbox.
+[Download Intercom for iOS](https://github.com/intercom/intercom-ios/archive/master.zip) and use Finder to drag `Intercom.framework` and `Intercom.bundle` into your Xcode project, ticking the "Copy items if needed" checkbox.
-2. In your project's settings, under Build Phases, Link Binary with Libraries, add `libxml2.tbd` and `libicucore.tbd`.

 ##Sample app